 Evergreen flowering plants represent the best of both worlds.
 Many gardeners seek plants with pretty flowers, just as many seek specimens with evergreen leaves.
 Both are important: Great floral displays give your yard eye-popping color in spring and summer, while evergreen foliage offers a year-round constancy that saves your landscape from the feast-or-famine syndrome.

 Sure, you can grow different plants to satisfy these dual needs.
 But, in small yards, you would eventually run out of space doing it that way.
-It would be much better to have these needs satisfied on one and the same plant wherever possible.
+It would be much better to have these needs satisfied with one and the same plant wherever possible.

 01 of 10